-Although you will be without your main luggage for a night, you need only carry a day pack as our Japanese inns provide all the necessities for your stay, including toiletry products, slippers and a yukata (a casual summer kimono) which is encouraged to be worn after your evening onsen, and to dinner in the dining room, joining all other guests in the same attire.
+When you are without your main luggage, you need only carry a day pack as our Japanese inns provide all the necessities for your stay, including toiletry products, slippers and a yukata (a casual summer kimono) which is encouraged to be worn after your evening onsen, and to dinner in the dining room, joining all other guests in the same attire.

-Luggage allowance is one bag per person of no more than 20kg.
+Luggage allowance is one bag per person of no more than 17kg.
 Luggage must be left in the reception of your hotel before breakfast (8am) each day, or as instructed by your guide.

 Wandering the World guided groups have a maximum group size of 12 participants.
 This small group size has many advantages including flexibility to stay in a wide range of accommodation options, dining together of an evening, the opportunity to get to know your travelling companions, and the freedom to walk alone or together.